-Non-Executive Directors do not receive any shares, options or other securities in addition to their superannuation) may not exceed the current "fee pool" limit of \$600,000.
+The aggregate remuneration paid to all the Non-Executive Directors (inclusive of statutory superannuation) may not exceed the current "fee pool" limit of \$600,000.
 This 'fee pool' is only available to Non-Executive Directors, as Board membership is taken into account in determining the remuneration paid to Executive Directors as part of their normal employment conditions.